SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 The component will have only 1 attribute:
  - `text` due to the `text` property (the other property has `noAttribute: true` set)

+When the `text` property changes, the `text` attribute will also be reflected and vice-versa.

 The component fires 1 event:
  - `change` with one string parameter: `newText`